sarabander/sicp/README.md

 License
 -------

-The source file `sicp-pocket.texi,` HTML content of the book, and diagrams in directory `html/fig` are licensed under Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License ([cc by-nc-sa](http://creativecommons.org/licenses/by-nc-sa/3.0/)).
+The source file `sicp-pocket.texi,` HTML content of the book, and diagrams in directory `html/fig` are licensed under Creative Commons Attribution-ShareAlike 4.0 International License ([cc by-sa](http://creativecommons.org/licenses/by-sa/4.0/)).

 Most of the scripts are licensed under GNU General Public License version 3 (for details, see LICENSE.src).